 5. Spruce-Fir Nature Trail

-Tips from the Locals about the Drive to Clingmans Dome in the Smoky Mountains
+Tips from the Locals About the Drive to Kuwohi in the Smoky Mountains

-Clingmans Dome is open year-round, but Clingmans Dome Road is closed in the winter (from December 1 through March 31) to prevent accidents in the icy and snowy conditions in the mountains.
+Kuwohi is open year-round, but Kuwohi Road is closed in the winter (from December 1 through March 31) to prevent accidents in the icy and snowy conditions in the mountains.

 The half-mile road you have to hike to the observation tower is paved, but it may be too strenuous for some.
 There are still beautiful views of the mountains from the summit.